keithcrosslin/stream-zendesk-lead-desc/README.md

 ### Frontend function

-Please note that the two fronend endpoints have two slight adjustments.
+Please note that the two fronend endpoints have slight differences.
 The first is a different Constant as follows:

+//@Keith: could use clarification?^ this is first time endpoints are introduced.

 ```jsx
 // frontend-admin/scr/App.js:18
 const username = "Admin";